klessydra/T13x/README.md

 		e) make vcompile

-		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the shell file is set to '1' by default.
+		For running Klessydra tests; the variable "USE_KLESSYDRA_TEST" in the above shell file is set to '1' by default.
 You only need to build and run your test
+		f) (e.g.  make vect_sum_single_funct_call_all_test_perf.vsimc) FOR KLESSYDRA T1x ONLY!!!
+		General tests for all "Txx" versions of Klessydra are also available
-		f) (e.g. make barrier_test.vsimc)
+		g) (e.g.  make barrier_test.vsimc)

 		For running a PULPino test, set the variable "USE_KLESSYDRA_TEST" inside the shell file to 0, and re-execute the shell file again, and then run
-		g) (e.g. make testALU.vsimc)
+		h) (e.g. make testALU.vsimc)

 	IT"S DONE!!!!!!